seeq12/seeq-add-on-spc-accelerator/README.md

 To add a new image to the documentation, add the image to the `docs/source/_static` directory and reference it in the markdown file.

+To add this functionality to a new project, copy the `docs` directory from this project to the new project and update the `conf.py` file to include the new project name.
+Also copy the .github/workflows/pages.yml file to the new project to enable the GitHub Pages deployment.

 ### Building Documentation Locally

 If you want to test changes to the documentation before merging a PR, you can build the documentation locally.